ScoutmasterBucky/ScoutmasterBucky/site/scout-ranks/01Scout/index.md

     1c.
 Demonstrate the Scout sign, salute, and handshake.
 Explain when they should be used.
     1d.
 Describe the First Class Scout badge and tell what each part stands for.
 Explain the significance of the First Class Scout badge.
     1e.
 Repeat from memory the Outdoor Code.
 In your own words, explain what the Outdoor Code means to you.
     1f.
 Repeat from memory the Pledge of Allegiance.
-In your own owrds, explain its meaning.
+In your own words, explain its meaning.
 2. After attending at least one Scout troop meeting, do the following:
     2a.
 Describe how the Scouts in the troop provide its leadership.
     2b.
 Describe the four steps of Scout advancement.
     2c.
-Describe what the Scout BSA ranks are and how they are earned.
+Describe what the Scouts BSA ranks are and how they are earned.
     2d.
 Describe what merit badges are and how they are earned.
 3. Do the following:
     3a.
 Explain the patrol method.
 Describe the types of patrols that are used in your troop.